LitvakSIG is the primary online resource for Lithuanian-Jewish ("Litvak") genealogy research worldwide

 LitvakSIG thanks its volunteers who make it all possible

-Note to all members, donors, and contributors about accessing various areas of the website: After you log in (using the green "login to your account" tab on the right), you will be taken to your login page.
-On the left is a green tab saying "member’s dashboard".
+After logging in using the green "Login to your Account" button on the right, you will be taken to your login page with a green "Member’s Dashboard" button on the left.
 Click on that link and you will then be taken to a page that displays links to all sections of the website to which you have access.
 For example, if you’re a "member", you’ll see a link to the "members" area of the website.
 If you’re a DRG donor, you’ll see a link to "Collective Data" as well as to each DRG to which you have access.

-For step by step instructions on downloading the Excel spreadsheets to which you have access, click on " download instructions.pdf".
+See here for step-by-step instructions on downloading the Excel spreadsheets to which you have access.

 If you have any technical questions about the use of this website, please contact our webmaster at webmaster@litvaksig.org.